ibm-cloud-docs/EventStreams/eventstreams037.md

     Use the ```user``` and ```api_key``` properties of the above objects as the username and password fields for Basic Auth, where the 'Authorization' HTTP header of the request is set to the ```Basic <base64 encoding of username and password joined by a single colon (:)>```.

 * Bearer Token:<br/>
-    You can obtain this credential from IAM after logging in to {{site.data.keyword.Bluemix_notm}}, where the 'Authorization' HTTP header of the request is set to 'Bearer <var class="keyword varname"><token></var>'.
+    You can obtain this credential from IAM after logging in to {{site.data.keyword.Bluemix_notm}}, where the 'Authorization' HTTP header of the request is set to `Bearer <token>`.
 If you're using the {{site.data.keyword.Bluemix_notm}} CLI, use the following command to retrieve the token after logging into ibmcloud:

     ```
     ibmcloud iam oauth-tokens